PHX Energy Services Corp. Expected to Earn Q2 2022 Earnings of $0.11 Per Share (TSE:PHX)

 PHX Energy Services Corp.
-(TSE:PHX – Get Rating) – Equities researchers at Stifel Firstegy lowered their Q2 2022 EPS estimates for PHX Energy Services in a research note issued to investors on Wednesday, May 4th.
-Stifel Firstegy analyst C. Pereira now forecasts that the company will earn $0.11 per share for the quarter, down from their prior estimate of $0.12.
+(TSE:PHX – Get Rating) – Stock analysts at Stifel Firstegy reduced their Q2 2022 earnings per share (EPS) estimates for PHX Energy Services in a report issued on Wednesday, May 4th.
+Stifel Firstegy analyst C. Pereira now expects that the company will earn $0.11 per share for the quarter, down from their previous forecast of $0.12.
 Stifel Firstegy also issued estimates for PHX Energy Services’ FY2022 earnings at $0.38 EPS.

+Other analysts have also issued research reports about the stock.
+BMO Capital Markets increased their price target on shares of PHX Energy Services from C$9.00 to C$9.50 in a research report on Thursday.
+Stifel Nicolaus dropped their price target on shares of PHX Energy Services from C$9.75 to C$9.50 in a research note on Thursday.

-PHX Energy Services (TSE:PHX – Get Rating) last issued its quarterly earnings results on Wednesday, February 23rd.
-The company reported C$0.17 earnings per share for the quarter, topping analysts’ consensus estimates of C$0.13 by C$0.04.
-The firm had revenue of C$105.43 million for the quarter, compared to the consensus estimate of C$99.00 million.
+PHX Energy Services (TSE:PHX – Get Rating) last released its quarterly earnings results on Wednesday, February 23rd.
+The company reported C$0.17 earnings per share for the quarter, beating the consensus estimate of C$0.13 by C$0.04.
+The company had revenue of C$105.43 million during the quarter, compared to the consensus estimate of C$99.00 million.

 PHX Energy Services Corp. provides horizontal and directional drilling technology and services to oil and natural gas exploration and development, and production companies in Canada, the United States, Russia, Albania, and the Middle East.
 It offers Velocity Real-Time System, a ground-breaking technology that offers downhole guidance systems; Atlas Motors, a high-performance drilling motors; PowerDrive Orbit RSS, a rotary steerable system; P-360 Positive Pulse MWD System, a measurement while drilling (MWD) tool; and E-360 EM MWD System, an MWD tool that transmits electric signals through geological formations.